JamesCraster/OpenWerewolf/README.md

 # OpenWerewolf
-> An online multiplayer, one-night mafia game.
+> An online multiplayer mafia game.

 Currently in the earliest stage of development, but feel free to play around with it.